-Homeowners who require several visits may benefit from entering into a contract.
-Exterminators may offer a reduced rate for some services when a client signs up for a contract.
-However, a contract is not always necessary when the homeowner seeks just a single treatment and a one-time visit.
-In most cases, a one-time visit costs $200 to $480.
-Contracts cost from $175 to $900 per year, based on the frequency of visits.
+Treatment companies usually offer a combination of monthly, quarterly, and annual plans.
+The company may recommend the best plan based on the type of treatment.
+For example, a quarterly treatment plan may help with continued bait treatments.
+However, a contract is not always necessary when the homeowner seeks or needs just a single treatment and a one-time visit.
+In most cases, a one-time visit costs $300 to $480.
+Contracts cost from $200 to $900 per year, based on the frequency of visits.

 |Frequency of Visits||Cost per Year|